SoftwareAG/c8y-releasenotes/content/release-10-15-0/announcements-10-15-0.md

 Instead, a time-to-live configuration or retention rules can be used to remove expired measurements data from the Operational Store.

-##### Breaking change in the Alarms/Events/Measurements API - unsupported query parameters will be rejected and required parameters will be introduced
+##### Breaking change in the Alarms, Events, Measurements APIs - unsupported query parameters will be rejected and required parameters will be introduced

 As of release 10.17+, it will no longer be possible to pass unsupported HTTP query parameters.
 This means that also all requests with wrongly typed parameters will be rejected.
-This change affects the alarms, events, and measurements APIs.
+This change affects the Alarms, Events and Measurements APIs.

-Some query parameters will be required to prevent accidental deletion of too many objects when deleting, and to prevent transferring too much unrequited data when calling GET collections APIs.
+At least one query parameter limiting the affected data will be required to prevent accidental deletion of too many objects during a bulk delete operation.

-At least one parameter limiting the affected data, for example `dateFrom`, `dateTo`,  or `type`, should be provided.
+* `DELETE /alarm/alarms` will required at least one of the following parameter: `source`, `dateFrom`, `dateTo`, `createdFrom`, `createdTo`
+* `DELETE /event/events` will required at least one of the following parameter: `source`, `dateFrom`, `dateTo`, `createdFrom`, `createdTo`
+* `DELETE /measurements/measurement` will required at least one of the following parameter: `source`, `dateFrom`, `dateTo`

 ##### Breaking change in SmartREST 2.0 - DATE field used as custom property will be stored as string